sanjays95/player_transfer-Dapp/README.md

 ## Overview

 Football is a billion dollar industry and one of the most popular sports in the world.
-Transfer season is the time period where a player has the right to move from once club to another.
+Transfer season is the time period where a player has the right to move from one club to another.
 Durring this period, hefty amout of money is involved across different countries.
 Due to this, there are considerable ineffeiciencies surrounding cross-currency transactions and lack of financial transparency in the football industry.
 Blockchain Technology and Tokenisations has the potential to make this process more effecient.

 Another Use Case : [De Gea's Failed Transfer](https://www.gqmiddleeast.com/top-football-clubs-set-to-embrace-blockchain-technology)

-This project is a set of smart contracts that enables the transfer of soccer players between one club to another durring the Transfer Market Season using Ethereum.
+This project is a set of smart contracts that enables the transfer of soccer players between one club to another durring the Transfer Market Season using Ethereum protocols.
 Each player added by a particular club has various attributes, that is represented by an ERC 721 token.

 This project was developed for the Consensys Academy Developer Program Final Project.